• Icon Head

 5. What your rights are in respect of Personal Information we may hold about you

-The Privacy Act 2020 sets out what your rights are in respect of any Personal Information we may hold.
+The Privacy Act 2020 sets out your rights in respect of any Personal Information we hold about you.

 You may have additional rights if you are a person to whom the European Union General Data Protection Regulation (EU2016/679) (GDPR) applies.
-If the GDPR applies, your rights would include:
+If the GDPR applies, you may also have the right to:

-• us obtaining your consent to process your Personal Information, which you may revoke at any time;
+• revoke your consent to process your Personal Information;

-• being entitled to access your Personal Information and/or being entitled to request a portable copy of your Personal Information;
+• access and/or request a portable copy of your Personal Information;

-• being entitled to file a complaint with a supervisory authority.
+• make a complaint to a supervisory authority.

-We will treat your Personal Information as strictly confidential and subject to the reasons why we may disclose that information, as set out above, we will only use your Personal Information for the purpose for which it was collected.
+We will treat your Personal Information as strictly confidential and we will only use it for the purposes for which it was collected, subject to any allowable disclosures.
 Some of the ways we protect your Personal Information include:

-• storing information in secure off-site data storage facilities or secure electronic servers; and
+• storing information in secure off-site or electronic data storage facilities or systems; and